Frank Reys: 1973 Melbourne Cup

 On Tuesday 6 November 1973 Reys became the first Aboriginal jockey to ride a winner in the Melbourne Cup.
 Gala Supreme carrying 7 st 10 lb and Frank Reys won the Melbourne Cup at 9–1 in a time of 3.19.15.
 Reys and Gala Supreme then cemented their Melbourne Cup victory by winning the Herbert Power Handicap.
 At 41 years of age, Frank Reys was the oldest jockey with a ride in the 1973 Melbourne Cup.
 Gala Supreme had drawn the extreme outside barrier 24 and that clearly was the only stumbling block in Rey’s mind.
 Trainer Hutchins would later tell how he and Reys had numerous phone conversations after the barrier draw and discussed various riding tactics.
 Hutchins recalled he eventually left it up to Reys to ride the horse as he saw fit and Reys told him he’d "have Gala Supreme one off the fence in 5th or 6th position going out of the straight".
 Coming from the outside barrier Reys rode just as he had planned.
 He had Gala Supreme one off the fence, not far behind the leaders, before passing the winning post on the first lap.
 As the horses turned for home, Reys became buried in the pack, just behind the leaders.
 Two hundred metres from the winning post Reys squeezed Gala Supreme through a gap, left by the favourite, who had drifted off a straight course.
 It was only a narrow win, but Gala Supreme had surged home to victory.
 In his recollections Hutchins continued "and he went and did it – it was the perfect ride – he rode the race of his life for me."

 His victory speech said, in part, "I thank my God, my prayers and my family for their encouragement.
 This is such a wonderful day.
 I kept picking myself off the ground and hoping I would win a Melbourne Cup.
 It’s something every Australian jockey dreams about.
 I still can’t believe it."
 Reys had three of his brothers in the crowd – Fred, Tony and Eric – to witness what was later called "one of the most stunning comebacks from adversity in Australian sporting history."

+Following years

+Frank rode Gala Supreme in the 1974 Melbourne Cup but was 13th.

 In 1976, three years after his career highlight aboard Gala Supreme, and after winning a Flemington race for his Melbourne Cup trainer Ray Hutchins, Reys announced his immediate retirement from the saddle.